Nifty April futures at steep premium

 Turnover in F&O segment rises

-State Bank of India (SBI), Reliance Industries (RIL) and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, ICICI Bank and Tata Motors were the top traded individual stock futures contracts in F&O segment of NSE.

 The April 2019 F&O contracts expire on 25 April 2019.